Compact connected components in relative character varieties of punctured spheres: More compact components

 Consider the $\C$-bilinear quadratic form $\q$ on $\C^{2q}$ defined by $\q(z)=\sum_{k=1}^p z_kz_{k+p}$.
 The group $\SO^*(2p)$ is the group of linear transofrmations of $\C^{2p}$ preserving both $\h$ and $\q$.
 In particular, $\SO^*(2p)\subset \SU(p,p)$.

-Similarly to the $\Sp(2p,\R)$ case, one can see the $\SO^*(2p)$ character variety as a closed subset of the $\SU(p,p)$ character variety and Theroems \ref{t:ExistenceCompactComponents} and \ref{t-thm2} for $\SO^*(2p)$ and $s$ odd will follow from the following lemma:
+Similarly to the $\Sp(2p,\R)$ case, one can see the $\SO^*(2p)$ character variety as a closed subset of the $\SU(p,p)$ character variety and Theorems \ref{t:ExistenceCompactComponents} and \ref{t-thm2} for $\SO^*(2p)$ and $s$ odd will follow from the following lemma:

 \begin{lem} Assume $s\geq 5$ is odd.
 Then we can find a subset $\Omega \subset \Rep(\Sigma_{0,s},\SU(p,p))$ as in Section~\ref{s:PropertiesOfOurReps} which contains a $\SO^*(2p)$ representation. \end{lem}